netdata/netdata/logsmanagement/README.md

 A Netdata agent can be used as a logs aggregation parent to listen to `Forward` messages, using either Unix or network sockets.
 This option is separate to [Netdata's metrics streaming](https://github.com/netdata/netdata/blob/master/docs/metrics-storage-management/enable-streaming.md) and can be used independently of whether that's enabled or not (and it uses a different listening socket too).

-To enable this option, `forward in enable = no` must be uncommented and set to `yes`, under `[logs management]` section in `netdata.conf`:
+This setting can be enabled under the `[forward input]` section in `logsmanagement.d.conf`:

 ```
+[forward input]
-forward in enable = yes
+    enable = no
-# forward in unix path =
+    unix path =
-# forward in unix perm = 0644
+    unix perm = 0644
-# forward in listen = 0.0.0.0
+    listen = 0.0.0.0
-# forward in port = 24224
+    port = 24224
 ```

 The default settings will listen for incoming `Forward` messages on TCP port 24224.
-If `forward in unix path` is set to a valid path, `forward in listen` and `forward in port` will be ignored and a unix socket will be created under that path.
-Make sure that `forward in unix perm` has the correct permissions set for that unix socket.
+If `unix path` is set to a valid path, `listen` and `port` will be ignored and a unix socket will be created under that path.
+Make sure that `unix perm` has the correct permissions set for that unix socket.
 Please also see Fluent Bit's [Forward input plugin documentation](https://docs.fluentbit.io/manual/pipeline/inputs/forward).

 The Netdata agent will now listen for incoming `Forward` messages, but by default it won't process or store them.
-To do that, at least one log collection must be configured in `logsmanagement.conf`, to define how the incoming logs will be processed and stored.
+To do that, there must exist at least one log collection, to define how the incoming logs will be processed and stored.
 This is similar to configuring a local log source, with the difference that `log source = forward` must be set and also a `stream guid` must be defined, matching that of the children log sources.

-The rest of this section contains some examples on how to configure log collections of different types, using a Netdata parent and Fluent Bit children instances.
+The rest of this section contains some examples on how to configure log collections of different types, using a Netdata parent and Fluent Bit children instances (see also `./edit-config logsmanagement.d/example_forward.conf`).
 Please use the recommended settings on children instances for parsing on parents to work correctly.
-Also, note that `Forward` output on children supports optional `gzip` compression, by using the `-p Compress=gzip` configuration parameter, as demonstrated in some examples.
+Also, note that `Forward` output on children supports optional `gzip` compression, by using the `-p Compress=gzip` configuration parameter, as demonstrated in some of the examples.

 <a name="streaming-systemd"/>